Thanakun/CafeCup/README.md

 Done : Connecting the backend and frontend with phpmyadmin

 16/5/2565
-Inprogress : FE1: UserHomeViewPage Change the Project Structure from spaghetti to MVVM
+Inprogress : FE: UserHomeViewPage Change the Project Structure from spaghetti to MVVM

+21/5/2565
+DONE : FE: Make the MVVM Project Structure to the current implement to connecting the database service